thomas-cleary-uwa/cits3200-unipark-booking/README.md

 ### 1. Create a Python Virtual Environment
 Inside ./flask-app run the command

-`$ python3 -m venv venv`
+`$ python -m venv venv`

-NOTE: Your system may have python aliased as something other than `python3`
+NOTE: Your system may have python aliased as something other than `python`

 ### 2. Activate the Virtual Environment
 `$ source venv/bin/activate`

 ### 3. Install Requirements
-`$ pip3 install -r requirements.txt`
+`$ pip install -r requirements.txt`

+NOTE: Your system may have pip aliased as something other than `pip`

 ### 4. Add .env File
 `$ touch .env`